The Elder Law Attorney and Mrs. Baker – Finding Solutions

-Rose Baker had been married to her husband, Joe, for 59 years when she first came to me.
-They had lived their lives together in Massachusetts and had retired to South Florida in 1992.
-When I came out of my office to greet Mrs. Baker in the reading room (we don’t have a “waiting” room), her eyes were puffy, red and she was clutching a wrinkled tissue in one hand.
-I brought Mrs. Baker right back to my office where she immediately related her story to me.
-Bottom line: Joe is ill and in the nursing home and she, Rose, is depressed, feeling guilty, scared and lonely.
-On top of it all, she tells me, she is worried about being poor.
+When Rose Baker first came to my elder law attorney office, she had been married to her husband, Joe, for 59 years.
+They lived their lives together in Massachusetts and retired to South Florida in 1992.
+When I came out to greet Mrs. Baker in the reading room (we don’t have a “waiting” room), her eyes were puffy, red and she was clutching a wrinkled tissue in one hand.
+I brought her back to my office where she immediately related her story to me.
+Joe is ill and in a nursing home.
+Rose feels overwhelmed, depressed, guilty, scared and lonely.
+On top of it all, she worries about being poor.

-She expresses guilt and remorse for even talking about money because, she tells me, she should be at the nursing home taking care of what is really important — her husband, Joe.
-She is crying again but trying not to.
-She is embarrassed.
-I am leaning in from my desk, trying to convey assurance so I can make her feel better.
-Making her feel better is all I really want to do.
+She goes further to explain that she has guilt and remorse for even talking about money because, she feels she should be at the nursing home taking care of what is really important — her husband, Joe.
+Crying again but trying not to, she feels embarrassed.
+I lean in from my desk to convey assurance and help her feel better.
+As an Elder Law Attorney, making her feel better is all I really want to do.

-Rose is so obviously overwhelmed with all that is going on in her life.
-She is talking at once about the doctor at the nursing home, Joe’s most recent hospitalization, her daughter who is disabled by reason of multiple sclerosis, her son who cannot do enough but lives “back home” in Massachusetts, the electric bill being higher this month because it is so hot, her three CDs which total $90,000.00, the stock which used to be worth $140,000.00 but is now worth only $100,000.00.
-She is talking about how Joe used to be an important teacher and how good he was to her and the kids.
+Rose obviously feels overwhelmed with all that is going on in her life.
+In a burst, she tells me about the doctor at the nursing home, Joe’s most recent hospitalization, her daughter’s multiple sclerosis, her son living “back home” in Massachusetts, the high electric bill because it is so hot, her three CDs totaling $90,000.00, the stock once worth $140,000.00 but now worth only $100,000.00.
+How Joe used to be an important teacher and how good he was to her and the kids.
 She is crying off and on.
 Mrs. Baker reminds me of my grandmother.
-I feel bad for her but am used to this.

-I take control of the meeting by asking her some questions and filling out my intake form.
-I do this myself instead of having a staff member do it because I use these innocuous questions to make small talk with my clients.
-It helps them because they are often nervous and scared, just like Mrs. Baker.
-I talk with Mrs. Baker and calm her down a little bit.
-I write down some notes of my impressions and the answers to the questions on my form.
-I try to use her own words wherever possible.
+I begin by asking her some questions from our elder law intake form.
+Instead of having a staff member do this, I do it.
+These innocuous questions help make wonderful small talk with my clients.
+Often, new clients are nervous and scared, just like Mrs. Baker and it helps calm things down.
+As Mrs. Baker and I talk, I write down some notes of my impressions and the answers to the questions using her own words wherever possible.

 Mrs. Baker has two children; a daughter named Hillary and a son name Stephen.
 Hillary is a “good girl,” suffers from MS and does not “deal well with sad things.”
 Hillary calls once each week but Mrs. Baker does not want to “burden her.”
 Mrs. Baker last saw Hillary eight months ago.
 It is hard for Hillary to travel because of her MS. Stephen is a teacher, having followed in Dad’s footsteps.
 Stephen is a big help to Mrs. Baker.
 He was just down for ten days and will be returning next month.
 Because there is no school in summer, Stephen has some flexibility for the time being.

-Mrs. Baker is scared about the money.
+Mrs. Baker feels panic thinking about the expenses.
 She just paid the nursing home $5,700.00 for last month alone.
 “We never spent money like this,” she says.
 She tells how she and her husband saved and saved their money; how they never had two cars, how Joe “taught me how to put money away for later.”
 She tells me how Joe does not even recognize her sometimes and she starts crying a lot now.

-Even though I know I can help Mrs. Baker, I feel frustrated that I cannot do more.
-I want her to stop crying.
-I want her to be happy.
-I want her to feel secure again.
-I strong-arm my emotions aside and stay with my lawyerly, authoritative and assuring pose.
-I want her to feel that I can help her so she will feel some precious relief.
+Even though I know I can help Mrs. Baker as her elder law attorney, I feel frustrated that I cannot do more.
+I want her to stop crying, to be happy, and to feel secure again.
+For strength, I strong-arm my emotions aside and stay with my lawyerly, authoritative and assuring pose.
+My deepest wish is for her to understand that I can help her and that she will feel some precious relief.

 “How?”
 She is wobbling her head and looks incredulous.
 Then she adds, “The money is not important though.”
 Even in her excitement to maybe have found some help, she feels guilty that we are talking about “money” when her husband is suffering so much.